All Episodes

 Yeah.

-And then you both blame each other, so you're both dead.
+And then you both blame each other.

-That's the first trials, man.
+That's the funny trials, man.

-One place that's like even worse than that, I think is uh my top scariest we've ever ever gone to is and will that be on Hell Week?
+One place that's like even worse than that, I think, is our top scariest we've ever gone to.

-And how long is Hellweck?
+And how long is Hell Week?

 It's one week of just all episodes of you guys.

-So Hell Week is like the brand we've started for the last like five years.
+So, Hell Week is like the brand we've started for the last like five years.

-And so basically once a week we go to the most demonic places in the world, and we're leading up to Halloween.
+And so, basically, once a week, we go to the most demonic places in the world and we're leading up to Halloween.

-So every Sunday until Halloween.
+So, every Sunday until Halloween.

-It's uh it's pretty terrifying.
+It's uh, it's pretty terrifying.

 I don't know if you ever heard of that.

-I've been there actually.
+I've been there, actually.

-You've been in the catacombs?
+You've been in the catacombs, yeah.

-The illegal part or the legal part.
+The illegal part or the legal part?

 I'm not sure.